← Back to research

 Bottom Line

-The trade-offs are premium pricing (~$0.15-0.20/minute) and vendor lock-in.
+The trade-offs are premium pricing (~$0.15-0.20/minute before caching, with unpredictable costs on long calls) and vendor lock-in.
 For teams prioritizing accuracy and capabilities over cost, it's the clear leader.
 For cost-sensitive applications or those requiring self-hosting, alternatives like LiveKit Agents or AWS Nova Sonic may be better fits.

 Recommended for: Teams building production voice agents requiring high accuracy, tool calling, and enterprise integrations.

-Not recommended for: Cost-sensitive high-volume applications, teams needing voice variety, or organizations requiring self-hosted deployment.
+Not recommended for: Cost-sensitive high-volume applications, teams needing voice variety or video input, or organizations requiring self-hosted deployment.

 Research by Ry Walker Research